Configuration Files

 The source-chain check

-Before writing anything, hyprmoncfg parses hyprland.conf and checks that it actually sources the target monitors.conf file.
-This catches a common failure mode: a tool rewrites a config file that Hyprland is not reading, and nothing changes.
+Before writing anything, hyprmoncfg parses your hyprland.conf and confirms it contains a source line that includes the target monitors.conf.
+This catches a surprisingly common problem: a tool writes a config file that Hyprland never reads, so nothing happens and you’re left wondering why.

-If the check fails, hyprmoncfg refuses to write and tells you what’s wrong.
-You either add a source line to your hyprland.conf or point hyprmoncfg at the correct files.
+If the check fails, hyprmoncfg refuses to write and tells you exactly what’s missing.
+The fix is usually one of two things: add source = ~/.config/hypr/monitors.conf to your hyprland.conf, or point hyprmoncfg at the files you’re actually using with --monitors-conf and --hypr-config.

 What gets written